betagouv/document-ia/document-ia-api/tests/README.md

 When adding new tests:

+1. **Choose the right directory**:
+   - `api/` for API endpoint tests
+   - `integration/` for external service integration tests
+   - `unit/` for isolated component tests
-1. Create a new test file following the naming convention `test_*.py`
+2. Create a new test file following the naming convention `test_*.py`
-2. Use descriptive class and method names
+3. Use descriptive class and method names
-3. Add appropriate docstrings explaining what each test validates
+4. Add appropriate docstrings explaining what each test validates
-4. Use fixtures from `conftest.py` for common setup
+5. Use fixtures from `conftest.py` for common setup
-5. Follow the Arrange-Act-Assert pattern
+6. Follow the Arrange-Act-Assert pattern
-6. Include both positive and negative test cases
+7. Include both positive and negative test cases

 ## Test Dependencies